Hiring process

 • Work environment (remote, hybrid, in-office)

-Also known as the qualifications, this section should include the list of requirements necessary for your candidate to do the job.
+Also referred to as the qualifications, this section should include the list of requirements necessary for your job applicant to do the job.
 It can (briefly) list the requirements for hard/technical skills, soft skills, education, work experience and certifications.

 This is also where you can specify the number of years of experience preferred.
 However, we recommend giving this a second thought.
-Your job description may fall victim to the “experience-needed syndrome" which can lead to talented young workers getting shut out of the job market, as well as seasoned workers with relevant experience in other fields.
-Check out Job Descriptions and the “Experience-Needed” Syndrome for more info.
+Your job description may fall victim to the “experience-needed syndrome" which can lead to talented young workers from getting shut out of the job market, as well as seasoned workers with relevant experience in other fields.

 <div class="inpage-callout-container"><p class="inpage-banner-text">💡Pro Tip: When writing job descriptions and hiring candidates, it’s best to keep an open mind.
 For example, not everyone should (or can) have a Master’s Degree.
 Consider if the qualities you’ve previously listed as requirements are indeed necessary to do the job well.</p></div>